 *Note: This particular Airbnb was quite loud at night as it was located close to the party street of Lisbon.
 If you want a quieter, restful evening, book a different Airbnb

 In every city I travel to, I love joining the free walking tour.
 In Porto, we met the tour guide in the center of town and spent 2 hours learning about the history of Porto, which included seeing the famous blue tiles in the train station (my favourite spot!) and trying a pastel de nata (not pictured).
 Remember to always have cash on hand after the tours to tip the wonderful tour guides.

 Port Wine Tour

 Evan made a recommendation to go to the Ferreira Port Tour across the bridge in Gaia and I was happy to join him.
-Ferreira has been around since 1751 and remained in Portugese heritage.
-The 1.5 hour tour allows you to learn about the history of the company, visit the cellar, and try four versions of their port.
+Ferreira has been around since 1751 and remained in Portuguese heritage.
+The 1.5-hour tour allows you to learn about the history of the company, visit the cellar, and try four versions of their port.

 Rumor has it that this bookstore inspired J.K.
 Rowling while she was acting as a professor in Portugal.
 Buy your tickets online and try going on off times to avoid long wait times.
 Your $5 entry can be used toward a book purchase.

 Where to Eat